National Certification Program

 - Third party validation from experts who know the topics they are reviewing is key.

-- Expert review and validation help mitigate liability for
+- Expert review and validation help mitigate liability.

 - All state POSTS can feel secure knowing the training courses surpass their requirements for certification.

-- Additionally, for the few states that do not currently certify courses, this provides an incredible resource that law or current budgets will not
+- Additionally, for the few states that do not currently certify courses, this provides an incredible resource that law or current budgets may otherwise prevent.

 - An Online Training Record database for all oﬃcers is included.